Archives, Pondering, Songs of Assent

 I cannot imagine a world without faith, hope and love.
 We would be left without the inheritance of spiritual gifts to make sense of life, press into life, and embrace the goodness of life.
 For this is what faith, hope and love, the gifts of our birthright in Christ, offer to us.
 Christian faith speaks… Continue reading Faith, Hope and Love

 I have been deeply imbedded in the sin of sloth this past week.
 No, this blog is not a confession, although it certainly could be.
 I have been teaching on hope and its opposite, sloth--that most invisible and most pervasive of sins in our contemporary context.
-One of the issues surrounding sloth is questioning why… Continue reading A Hard Master
+One of the issues surrounding sloth is questioning why… Continue reading Hope and Sloth

 Stranded In Time (Zechariah Part 3)